RentaroNomura/Typoglycemia/README.md

 # Typoglycemia
 Typoglycemia written in Python.
-I tested this code only on macOS, if there are any issuses feel free to leave message in the isuues section of this repository.
+I tested this code only on macOS.
+If you find any issuses, feel free to leave message in the isuues section of this repository.

 # Library requirements
 - Python 3